 Is it ok to mix and match your bedroom furniture?
 Yes and absolutely!
 All matching bedroom sets are a thing of the past!
 Layering in, and mixing and matching different furniture pieces gives more fun and interest to your bedroom.

-Unless everything matching is only thing that makes sense to you design wise (then, you’re all sorted).
+Unless everything matching is the only thing that makes sense to you design-wise (then, you’re all sorted).
 Mixing and matching furniture can bring up its own set of issues.
 Pulling and piecing different styles and colours together to create one cohesive look.
 That works!

 Here are some top tips for mixing and matching furniture styles for the bedroom…

 Mixing And Matching Bedroom Furniture Tips